Ibi (nomarch)

 Ibi was an Ancient Egyptian Nomarch around the end of the 6th Dynasty.
 He is well known from his rock cut tomb at Deir el-Gabrawi.

 Ibi bears in his tomb a high number of titles.
 He was Iry-pat (member of the elite), Haty-a and royal sealer.
-This are high titles at the royal court.
-He was also priest at the pyramid temple of king Pepi II, but most importantly also Nomarch (overlord) of Ta-wer, the eighth Upper Egyptian province and overlord of Dju-fet, the Twelfth Upper Egyptian province.
+These were high titles at the royal court.
+He was also priest at the pyramid temple of king Pepi II, but most importantly also Nomarch (overlord) of Ta-wer, the eighth Upper Egyptian province, and overlord of Dju-fet, the Twelfth Upper Egyptian province.

 His rock cut tomb consists of a decorated chapel and several shafts leading to underground burial chambers.
-The scenes in his tomb show several times Ibi in front of workmen and in front of an offering table.
+The scenes in his tomb show Ibi several times in front of workmen and in front of an offering table.
 In his tomb chapel are also depicted his wife Hemre, and his sons, such as Djau/Shemai, Khui and Ibi.
-His daughter Tekhyt appears in the decoration of the tomb too, but is also known from and own decorated tomb.
+His daughter Tekhyt appears in the decoration of the tomb too, but is also known from her own decorated tomb.